The following is conjecture. However, it is in part based on my personal experience and two demastings. (One due to over compression

 If a sailboat is going to be out in Pacific size storms during typhoon season it should survive even if demasted.
 That is how we must classify a vessel as seaworthy

 .
-No sailor I known considers a single masted Beneteau
+No sailor I known considers a single

-to be seaworthy
+masted Beneteau to be seaworthy

 Now lets define seaworthy:

-In the event of a demasting, and all hell up top, is it safe to sit below while the mast thrashes against the hull
+In the event of a demasting, and all hell up top, is it safe to sit below while the mast thrashes against the hull and deck